 What you can do

-Ask a family member or friend to come with you to the doctor to help you remember the information you receive.
+Ask a family member or friend to come with you to the appointment to help you remember the information you receive.

 Make a list of:

-- Your symptoms, even those that seem unrelated to the reason you scheduled the appointment, when they began and how often they occur
+- Your symptoms.
+Include even those that seem unrelated to the reason you scheduled the appointment, when they began and how often they occur.

 Some questions to ask include: